Volume Two

 Since then, it had been many years since even a single outsider had set foot on the isle.

-As Siren welcomed them to her domain, the fairy and the demon boy gasped in admiration at the merfolk all lined up in a row.
-Their feet appeared to double as fins in the water.
+As the Siren welcomed them to her domain, the fairy and the demon boy gasped in admiration at the merfolk lined up in a row.
+Their feet doubled as fins in the water.

-Siren boasted dazzling silver hair, and clear aquamarine eyes.
+The Siren boasted dazzling silver hair and clear aquamarine eyes.

-But beyond her physical appearance, the air of majesty she projected erased any doubt that the two stood before the queen of the merfolk.
+Beyond her physical appearance, the air of majesty she radiated erased any doubt that the two stood before the queen of the merfolk.

 "She looks like Ilya."

-Gabriel's remark provoked a response from none other than Queen Siren herself.
+Gabriel's remark provoked a response from none other than Queen Seiren herself.

 "I knew it!
 I knew you were Ilya-chan's friends."